 For cheaper options, plastic and stainless steel food bowls are available on Amazon or eBay.
 You can buy them in bulk and put a couple in each puppy pack.

-Make your puppy owners realise you are an in-the-know dog breeder by giving them a little bag of the newest healthier tastiest puppy treats!
+Make your puppy owners realize you are an in-the-know dog breeder by giving them a little bag of the newest healthier tastiest puppy treats!
 Not necessarily expensive, there are a huge range of treats in most stores.
 Amazon, too, has some great products.
 Just one bag is enough, and it will probably help the new owner calm the puppy down on their way back home.

 Selection of Toys